 Budget Friendly Pasta Recipe

 Most pasta recipes are budget-friendly, too.
-Assuming you already have the basics on hand (butter, olive oil, milk, salt, pepper), this particular recipe costs around $20.00 using store brands where available (as of May 2020) and feeds about 4 adults.
+Assuming you already have the basics on hand (butter, olive oil, milk, salt, pepper), this particular recipe costs less than $20.00 using store brands where available (as of March 2022) and feeds about 4 adults.

 You can lower the cost by using generic or store brands.
 You don’t have to use Campbell's soup; use the store brand.
 Most of the ingredients in this recipe are available with the store brand version.

-I laid out all the ingredients for the picture below but forgot the Worcestershire sauce and optional chicken bouillon cube.
+I laid out all the ingredients for the recipe but forgot the Worcestershire sauce and optional chicken bouillon cube.
 Sorry about that!